dcunited001/dcunited001.github.io/_posts/2018-01-18-sociophysical-fps-ai-automated-detection-of-unsportsmanlike-conduct.md

 src="https://www.youtube.com/embed/liIlW-ovx0Y" frameborder="0"
 allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ###

 However, graduate and post-graduate maths are so incredibly useful.
-But the secret is -- everyone uses these maths, even though they have no idea what they are.
+But the secret is that everyone uses these maths, even though they have no idea what they are.
 High school football stars use stochastic calculus, every time they pass the ball.
 Every person with emotional intelligence has to intuitively navigate set theory,